architectury/architectury-documentations/docs/forge_loom/getting_started.md

 ---

+## The Easy Way (100% From Scratch)
-Clone the [Fabric Example Mod](https://github.com/FabricMC/fabric-example-mod/) and import build.gradle as a project.
+Clone the [Architectury Loom Example Mod](https://github.com/architectury/archloom-example-mod) and import build.gradle as a project.

-## Converting the project to Forge
+## The Not Quite So Easy Way (Converting [Fabric Mods](https://github.com/FabricMC/fabric-example-mod) to Forge)

-Within `settings.gradle`, insert the repository to Forge Loom:
+Within `settings.gradle`, insert the repository to Architectury Loom (as well as Forge's maven for Forge / MCP / etc.):

 ```diff
 pluginManagement {